Texture (geology): Phenocryst shape: implications

 A crystal growing in a magma adopts a habit (see crystallography) which best reflects its environment and cooling rate.
 The usual phenocryst habit is the ones commonly observed.
 This may imply a 'normal' cooling rate.

 Abnormal cooling rates occur in supercooled magmas, particularly komatiite lavas.
 Here, low nucleation rates due to superfluidity prevent nucleation until the liquid is well below the mineral growth curve.
 Growth then occurs at extreme rates, favoring slender, long crystals.
 Additionally, at crystal vertices and terminations, spikes and skeletal shapes may form because growth is favoured at crystal edges.
 Spinifex or dendritic texture is an example of this result.
 Hence, the shape of phenocrysts can provide valuable information on cooling rate and initial magma temperature.

 Spherulites

-Spherulitic texture is the result of cooling and nucleation of material in a magma which has achieved supersaturation in the crystal component.
+Spherulitic texture is the result of cooling and nucleation of material in a lava which has achieved supersaturation in the crystal component.
 Thus it is often a subsolidus process in supercooler felsic rocks.
 Often, two minerals will grow together in the spherulite.
 Axiolitic texture results from spherulitic growth along fractures in volcanic glass, often from invasion of water.